In This Blog

 PaaS Architecture

-The architecture of PaaS can be divided into three main layers, namely the infrastructure layer, the platform layer, and the application layer.
-Here’s a quick overview of each.
+The architecture of PaaS can be divided into three main layers: the infrastructure layer, the platform layer, and the application layer.
+Understanding these layers helps clarify how PaaS delivers its capabilities.

 1. Application Layer